-Not only is the feisty cockeral the national symbol of France, but two of the country’s most famous dishes involve the bird and warfare, coq au vin and poulet Marengo and good stories that may have a kernel of truth.
+The feisty, belligerent cockeral the national symbol of France, and two of the country’s most famous dishes, coq au vin and poulet Marengo were said to have been created when the country was at war.

 The story goes that after Napoleon’s victory over the Austrians at Marengo in Italy, on 14 June 1800, the French supply wagons were miles away, so his personal chef Dunand put together a new dish with what he could find—a chicken, garlic, crayfish, a fried egg and parsley (the presence of tomatoes, now considered essential to the dish, is doubtful).